MattTheTekie/GladiatorMine/.github/ISSUE_TEMPLATE.md

 <!--- WARNING
-ANY ISSUE ON OUTDATED GENISYS WILL BE CLOSED.
+ANY ISSUE ON OUTDATED GLADIATORMINE WILL BE CLOSED.
 CONTINUING SPAMMNG WILL CAUSE A BAN.
 CHECK YOUR VERSION BEFORE CONTINUING.
 -->

 #### Issue description